zancas/zcash/contrib/nix/README-dev.md

 All of the nix-build specific files live inside `./nix`.

 We call any `derivation` defined in this repo "locally defined" in contrast to derivations defined in the `nixpkgs` repo.
-All locally defined derivations use the same pinned snapshot of nixpkgs: https://github.com/NixOS/nixpkgs for non-local dependencies.

 ### Requirements